c4dt/lightarti-rest/tools/README.md

 sub-directory `directory-cache`, and the private data of the custom directory authority in the sub-directory `authority-private`.

-Once the data generated, you can use the subdirectory `directory-cache` as the `cache_dir` argument.
+Once the data is generated, you can use the subdirectory `directory-cache` as the `cache_dir` argument.

 ### Custom Directory Authority

 As the directory information needs to be signed, you will need to create a custom directory authority with a valid certificate.
-The script can generate a custom directory authority with a valid certificate by using its `generate-certificate` sub-command.
+The script can generate it by using its `generate-certificate` sub-command.

 This step is required, but you only need to do it to create the custom directory authority and when renewing its certificate.